syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/ts/symbol-palette.md

 ---
 layout: post
 title: Symbol palette in JavaScript Diagram control | Syncfusion
-description: Learn here all about Symbol palette in Syncfusion JavaScript Diagram control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Symbol palette in Syncfusion Essential JavaScript Diagram control, its elements and more.
 platform: ej2-javascript
 control: Symbol palette
 publishingplatform: JavaScript